LanguageSolution/Customer-Profile-Analysis/README.md

 ### Data:

 Separated into Original and Prepared Data.
 These contain the original data frames and the data frames after they have been cleaned and prepared for analysis respectively.
-NOTE: This folder has not been included.
+Note: This folder has not been included.

 ### Scripts: